 User token scopes

-In Step 3, verify your scope selections, then click on Yes, migrate my app.
-When further prompted by Slack to ensure that your app does not require RTM APIs, click on Yes I'm sure.
+In Step 3, verify your scope selections, then select Yes, migrate my app.
+When further prompted by Slack to ensure that your app does not require RTM APIs, select Yes I'm sure.

 Verify scope selections

 In Step 4, you do not have to change your OAuth code as it is handled by Workato.
-Click on I've updated my app.
+Select I've updated my app.